telerik/kendo-ui-core/docs/web/grid/how-to/excel/alternating-rows.md

 ---
-title: Color Alternating Rows
+title: Configure Color for Alternating Rows
+page_title:  Configure Color for Alternating Rows | Kendo UI Grid Widget
+description: "Learn how to configure the background color for alternating rows in the Kendo UI Grid widget."
+slug: howto_configure_color_alternating_rows_grid
 ---

-# Color the Alternating Rows
+# Configure Color for Alternating Rows

-This example shows how to customize the Excel document that the grid generates during exporting.

-The demo uses the [background](/api/javascript/ooxml/workbook#configuration-sheets.rows.cells.background) option of the cell to set the background color of the alternating rows.
+The example below demonstrates how to customize the Excel document that the Grid generates during exporting.
+The demo uses the [`background`](/api/javascript/ooxml/workbook#configuration-sheets.rows.cells.background) option of the cell to set the background color of the alternating rows.

-To understand how Excel documents work check the [Excel Introduction](/framework/excel/introduction#create-excel-document) help topic.
+For more information about how Excel documents work, refer to the [introductory help topic on Excel](/framework/excel/introduction#create-excel-document).

-#### Example - alternating rows
+###### Example

 ```html
 <div id="grid"></div>